BorisChumichev/twitter-statuses-subject-recognizer/README.md

 	var augmentedTweet = tssr.parse(tweet);

 That's it! `tssr.parse` method creates new object that has all properties of the original tweet and `subjectsCollection` property that holds subjects it's related to.
-To get names of related subjects use:
+To get names of related subjects use: `augmentedTweet.subjectsCollection.names`.

-	augmentedTweet.subjectsCollection.names

-You can read more about subjectsCollection property in documentation section.

 # Example